Our Core Values

 Progress 8 is the key performance measure indicating the progress pupils have made from the end of Key Stage 2 to the end of Key Stage 4.

-Progress 8 of disadvantaged pupils in 2018 was -0.28 this is well above the figure for disadvantaged pupils nationally.
+Progress 8 of disadvantaged pupils in 2019 was 0.32 this is well above the figure for disadvantaged and non-disadvantaged pupils nationally.